sakib13/SafetyOverride/README.md

 # Safety Override

-A collocated mixed reality training simulation where two users share the same physical space, each with role-specific responsibilities.
-Built for Meta Quest headsets using Unity, Photon Fusion for real-time networking, and Arduino for physical hardware integration.
+Safety Override is a collocated mixed reality training simulation built for Meta Quest headsets.
+Two users sit at the same table, each wearing a headset, and they see different virtual objects depending on their role.
+The project runs on Unity with Photon Fusion for networking and an Arduino for physical input and output.

 ## Introduction

-Safety Override is a two-player cooperative VR training experience set in a nuclear power reactor scenario.
-A supervisor and a technician sit at the same table wearing Meta Quest headsets, seeing different virtual objects overlaid on the shared physical environment through mixed reality passthrough.
+The concept behind Safety Override is a nuclear power reactor training scenario.
+One person plays as the supervisor and the other as the technician.
+Both sit at the same physical table and see virtual objects through mixed reality passthrough, but each person sees different things based on their role.

-The supervisor monitors a pressure gauge and guides the technician using a hand-tracked laser pointer.
-The technician adjusts a needle on the gauge using a physical potentiometer (Arduino) and confirms their reading.
-The supervisor then validates whether the needle is correctly positioned within a moving green zone, with the result communicated back to the Arduino as a physical LED response (green for success, red for failure).

-This project explores how mixed reality, real-time networking, hand tracking, and physical computing can combine to create a shared, hands-on training experience with educational value in safety-critical decision making under time pressure.
+The supervisor has a pressure gauge with a green zone that keeps moving, and they can point at it with a laser that comes from their hand.
+The technician has a physical knob (Arduino potentiometer) that controls a needle on the gauge.
+The technician needs to line up the needle with the green zone, then poke a virtual button to confirm.
+After that the supervisor checks if the needle is actually in the right spot and presses their own button.
+If the needle is inside the green zone the Arduino lights up green, otherwise it lights up red.

+The project was built to explore how far the combination of mixed reality, networking, hand tracking, and physical hardware can be pushed into one shared experience.
+The training scenario adds time pressure because the green zone keeps moving and pausing randomly, so both players have to communicate and act fast.

 ## Design Process

 ### Goals

+The project set out to achieve the following:

-- Create a collocated VR experience where two users share the same physical space
+- Get two people into the same physical space with collocated VR
-- Assign distinct roles (supervisor/technician) with role-specific virtual objects
+- Give each person a different role with their own set of virtual objects
-- Integrate physical hardware (Arduino potentiometer and LED) as tangible input/output
+- Use a real physical device (Arduino with a potentiometer and LED) instead of keeping everything virtual
-- Use hand tracking for natural interaction (laser pointing, button poking)
+- Make the interaction feel natural by using hand tracking instead of controllers

 ### Challenges and Solutions

-**Colocation without Shared Spatial Anchors:**
-Meta's Colocation Discovery API returned persistent -1002 errors during development.
-Instead of relying on the API, a manual calibration system was implemented.
-Each user presses a controller button to place the game content relative to their head position, achieving spatial alignment without shared anchors.

-**Design Decision — Manual Calibration over Shared Spatial Anchors:**
-Manual calibration was chosen because it provides reliable, predictable results regardless of Meta API availability.
-The trade-off is that both users must face the same general direction during calibration.
-For a seated table scenario, this constraint is acceptable and keeps the system simple.

-**Role-Based Visibility:**
+**Colocation was the hardest part.**
+The project originally attempted to use Meta's Colocation Discovery API to align both headsets automatically.
+But it kept throwing error code 1002 and no fix could be found despite extensive troubleshooting.
+So the project went with a manual approach instead.
+Each user presses a button on their controller and the game content gets placed in front of them relative to where their head is.
+It is simple but it works.
+The downside is both users need to roughly face the same direction when they calibrate, but since they are sitting at a table this is not really a problem.

+**Why manual calibration and not shared spatial anchors?**
+Because the API was broken and the project needed something that works reliably every time.
+Manual calibration is predictable.
+You press a button, content appears in front of you.
+No dependency on Meta's cloud services or anchor sharing.
+For a seated scenario at a table this is more than enough.

+**Handling role based visibility.**
-Rather than spawning separate objects per player, all game objects exist in the scene and are toggled on/off based on the user's role (host = supervisor, client = technician).
-This simplifies networking since all state lives on a single `NetworkObject`.
+Instead of spawning separate objects for each player, all the game objects already exist in the scene.
+When a player connects, the code just turns on or off the relevant objects based on whether they are the host (supervisor) or client (technician).
+This keeps the networking simple because all the game state lives on one NetworkObject.

-**Design Decision — Hand Tracking over Controllers:**
-Hand tracking was chosen for the supervisor's laser pointer because it provides a more natural pointing gesture.
-The technician interacts through a physical potentiometer (more intuitive for "turning a dial") and pokes a virtual button using hand tracking.
-Controllers are only used for the initial calibration step.

-**Design Decision — Physical Potentiometer over Virtual Slider:**
-A physical Arduino potentiometer was chosen over a virtual UI slider because tangible input provides better tactile feedback for precise adjustments, which is important in a training simulation where accuracy matters.

-**Button Color System:**
-The Meta Interaction SDK's `InteractableDebugVisual` component overrides material colors on state changes.
-To achieve reliable button color changes (red/green/yellow), pre-created materials are swapped at runtime via `renderer.sharedMaterial`, bypassing the SDK's color system entirely.

-**Face-to-Face Mirroring:**
-Since both users sit opposite each other, the X axis appears mirrored.
-The needle position is negated on the client (`-targetX`), and the supervisor's laser uses a networked coordinate conversion with X negation so both users see consistent positions relative to their own perspective.
+**Why hand tracking instead of controllers?**
+For the supervisor, pointing at the gauge with your actual finger feels way more natural than using a controller joystick.
+For the technician, they already have a physical knob to turn, so using a controller on top of that would be awkward.
+Controllers are only used at the very beginning for the calibration step, and after that users put them down and switch to hand tracking.

+**Why a physical potentiometer instead of a virtual slider?**
+Turning a real knob just feels better and gives more precise control than dragging a virtual slider in the air.
+In a training simulation where accuracy matters, having something physical in your hands makes a big difference.
+Plus it demonstrates hardware integration which was one of the goals of the project.

+**The button color problem.**
+This one took a while to figure out.
+The Meta Interaction SDK has a component called `InteractableDebugVisual` that keeps overriding the button's material color whenever the button state changes.
+So no matter what color was set in code, it would get overwritten.
+The fix was to create separate materials (red, green, yellow) and swap the entire material at runtime using `renderer.sharedMaterial`.
+That way it does not matter what the SDK tries to do with the color because the whole material is different.

+**Face to face mirroring.**
+When two people sit across from each other, their left and right are flipped.
+So if the supervisor sees the green zone on their left, the technician should also see it on their left from their own perspective.
+To fix this the project negates the X position of the needle on the client side.
+The laser pointer also gets its X coordinate flipped so both users see it pointing at the same spot on the gauge.

 ## Features and Functionalities

 ### Collocated Mixed Reality
-- Two users share the same physical table with Meta Quest passthrough
+- Two users share the same physical table wearing Meta Quest headsets
-- Virtual objects appear anchored to the real environment
+- Virtual objects show up on top of the real environment through passthrough
-- Manual calibration positions content at arm's reach, at table height
+- Each user calibrates by pressing a button and content appears at table height in front of them

-### Role-Based Gameplay
+### Role Based Gameplay
-- **Supervisor (Host):** Sees the pressure gauge with a moving green zone, a confirm button, and a hand-tracked laser pointer
+- **Supervisor (Host):** Sees the pressure gauge with a moving green zone, a confirm button, and a red laser that follows their right hand
-- **Technician (Client):** Sees the same gauge with a needle (controlled by Arduino potentiometer) and a yellow confirmation button
+- **Technician (Client):** Sees the same gauge but with a needle that they control with the Arduino potentiometer, plus a yellow confirmation button

 ### Moving Green Zone
-- The green zone oscillates along the gauge using a sine wave
+- The green zone moves back and forth along the gauge in a sine wave pattern
-- Randomly pauses for a configurable duration (default 5 seconds), creating time pressure
+- It randomly stops for a few seconds then starts moving again, which adds time pressure
-- Speed and pause duration are adjustable in the Unity Inspector
+- Both the speed and the pause duration can be changed in the Unity Inspector

 ### Supervisor Laser Pointer
-- Red laser ray extends from the supervisor's right hand
+- A red laser line extends from the supervisor's right hand
-- Hand-tracked using Meta Quest hand tracking
+- It uses Meta Quest hand tracking so no controller is needed
-- Visible to both users through Photon Fusion networking
+- Both users can see the laser through Photon Fusion networking
-- Mirrored for the client's face-to-face perspective
+- The X position gets flipped for the client so it looks correct from their side of the table

 ### Client Confirmation System
-- Technician pokes a yellow button to signal readiness
+- The technician pokes a yellow button with their hand when they think the needle is in the right spot
-- Supervisor's button changes from red to green via material swap
+- This sends a network event and the supervisor's button turns from red to green
-- Supervisor then presses their button to validate the needle position
+- Then the supervisor can press their button to check the result

 ### Arduino Hardware Integration
-- Physical potentiometer controls the needle position via serial communication
+- A physical potentiometer controls the needle position through serial communication
-- Arduino LED provides tangible feedback: green (success) or red (failure)
+- The Arduino LED gives real feedback: green means success, red means failure
-- Communication bridged through Unity using the Ardity serial library
+- The serial data goes through the Ardity library in Unity
-- Potentiometer values are networked to all clients via Photon Fusion RPCs
+- The potentiometer values get sent to all connected clients through Photon Fusion RPCs

 ### Instruction Canvas
-- A floating world-space canvas appears before calibration
+- Before calibration, a floating canvas shows up in front of the user
-- Displays the game narrative and step-by-step instructions for both roles
+- It explains the game story and gives step by step instructions for both roles
-- Automatically hidden when the user triggers calibration
+- It disappears automatically once the user calibrates

 ### Ambient Sound
-- Background audio with looping playback for immersion
+- There is background audio that loops during gameplay for immersion

 ## Installation